5 Unique Proposal Ideas That Aren't Cheesy

 When it comes to proposals, Instagram (OK, Kanye) would have us believe it’s always the bigger, the better.
 But if proclaiming your love in front of thousands of strangers isn’t your cup of tea, don’t fret; there are plenty of thoughtful ways to propose to your future forever-person that don’t involve a Jumbotron.
-Here, five tasteful, lovely ways to get engaged.
+Here, five tasteful, unique proposal ideas.

 While the jig might be up pretty quickly—considering the two of you probably don’t usually spend your Saturdays surprising each other with a scavenger hunt—it’s the thought that counts here.
 Sending your soon-to-be fiancé to collect clues from places that are important to your relationship (the bar where you first met, the restaurant where you had your first date, the park where you said “I love you,” etc.) is a nostalgic, sweet setup to the final question: Will you marry me?

 Do the two of you love a cozy night in, drinking whiskey and playing board games?
 Then stack the decks—it’s not cheating if the end game is a proposal—to make sure your question appears mid-game.
 Whether it’s a “Marry Me and Get Out of Jail Free Card” or some strategically placed Scrabble tiles (and sure, go for that Triple Word Score while you’re at it), it’s definitely a winning move.

 While you’re probably imagining getting down on one knee in front of the Eiffel Tower, you don’t have to go as far as Paris for a dreamy out-of-town proposal.
 In fact, it doesn’t really matter where you are.
 What matters is that the stress of work, family and everything else fades into the background.
 Being in a present, relaxed mind-set makes getting engaged on holiday all the more romantic.
 Plus, it’s extra fun that you two have a little secret to reveal to friends and family when they pick you up from the airport.